Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown below, the Enrollments\GUID registry section also has the “RenewalPeriod” and “RenewTimeStamp” keys in it

-After running the scheduled task to manually renew the Intune certificate, the event log will mention an event 3000 mentioning that the “Current time is NOT earlier than expected renew attempt time, skip renew.
+After running the scheduled task to manually renew the Intune certificate, the event log will mention event 3000, which states that the “Current time is NOT earlier than expected renew attempt time, skip renew.

-So I guess it’s pretty obvious that those keys (that are also mentioned in the CertifcateStore CSP) are used to determine on the client side if the certificate is up for renewal.
+So, I guess it’s pretty obvious that those keys (also mentioned in the CertifcateStore CSP) are used to determine on the client side whether the certificate is up for renewal.
 Let’s test it out, shall we?

 4. Manipulating the settings

 In the last part, I showed you which registry keys are used on the client side to determine if the certificate is up for renewal.
-Let’s find out if we somehow can manipulate these keys on the client side to triger the renewal or to extend the “renewalperiod“.
-As mentioned earlier when looking at the WSTEP protocol and the Certificate CSP we will notice the same settings.
+Let’s find out if we can manipulate these keys on the client side to trigger the renewal or extend the “renewal period.”
+As mentioned earlier, when looking at the WSTEP protocol and the Certificate CSP, we will notice the same settings.

 Okay, I guess we can configure a CSP to change these values? (or use the registry) but here it comes as, In Windows, the renewal period can ONLY be set during the MDM enrollment phase.
 How the hell do we set this during enrollment?
 Sounds like the chicken and egg discussion.

-After playing around with a bit more and after trying out multiple values I changed the RenewalPerdiod to 130.
-After changing it and running the scheduled task, I got myself another error mentioning that “MDM Enroll: Server Returned Fault/Code/Subcode/Value=(NotEligibleToRenew) Fault/Reason/Text=(NotEligibleToRenew).”
+After playing around with it a bit more and trying out multiple values, I changed the RenewalPerdiod to 130.
+After changing it and running the scheduled task, I got another error mentioning that “MDM Enroll: Server Returned Fault/Code/Subcode/Value=(NotEligibleToRenew) Fault/Reason/Text=(NotEligibleToRenew).”

-Besides the enrollment server message mentioning that we aren’t Eligible to Renew we will also notice that the error code is changed to 0x80180016.
-When looking up this error code we will see that it is nothing more than a code for mentioning the same message we got.
+In addition to the enrollment server message mentioning that we aren’t Eligible to Renew, we will also notice that the error code has been changed to 0x80180016.
+When looking up this error code, we will see that it is nothing more than a code for mentioning the same message we got.

 “The Server Rejected the request” , The server…..

-While trying to manually renew the certificate with the changed “RenewalPeriod” the “RenewTimeStamp” also changed.
-I was curious if the RenewTimeStamp was the date on which the certificate really needs to be renewed or something else.
-As shown below I used the GetRegDate I mentioned in an older blog
+While trying to manually renew the certificate with the changed “RenewalPeriod,” the “RenewTimeStamp” was also changed.
+I was curious if the RenewTimeStamp was the date the certificate needs to be renewed or something else.
+As shown below, I used the GetRegDate I mentioned in an older blog

-As shown above, when our client is in a valid renewal period to renew the certificate, the client will reach out to the enrollment service and will try to renew the certificate.
-When it fails the renewal the “RenewTimeStamp” will be changed to the moment we tried to renew it!
+As shown above, when our client is in a valid renewal period to renew the certificate, the client will reach out to the enrollment service and try to renew the certificate.
+When it fails the renewal, the “RenewTimeStamp” will be changed to the moment we tried to renew it!

-I guess we need to take another look at the Fiddler trace because I am not noticing any Time Stamps in the Certificate Renewal Process, only the Certificate itself.
+I guess we need to take another look at the Fiddler trace because I do not notice any Time Stamps in the Certificate Renewal Process, only the Certificate itself.
 Luckily that Certificate doesn’t mention the certificate validity period.. ow wait…

 I guess it’s pretty safe to assume that there must also be a function inside the deviceenroller.exe that would also check the Intune Device Cert itself and if it’s eligible for renewal instead of looking at some registry keys